mgpeacock86/Portfolio/README.md

 # Portfolio

+## Purpose
-This is my catch all repository for skill building
+This is my catch all repository to work on skill building and showcase what I have learned, after completing the **PDX Code Guild** bootcamp.

+## Skills To Work on/Show
+- Python
+- Javascript
+- HTML/CSS
+- Django
+- Flask
+- React